egiorgio/ProZaC/README.md

 3. Finally, run the Zabbix-Ceilometer Proxy!

-		service prozac.py start
+		service prozac start

 If all goes well the information retrieved from OpenStack's Ceilometer will be pushed in your Zabbix monitoring system.

 ##Source

 If not doing so already, you can check out the latest version of Prozac through [github](https://github.com/INFN-Catania/ProZaC).

 ##Copyright

+(C) Istituto Nazionale di Fisica Nucleare.
+For more info, emidio.giorgio@ct.infn.it

 ##Credits

-ProZaC is a fork of *ZabbixCeilometer-Proxy* of OneSource Consultoria Informatica, Lda. [🔗](http://www.onesource.pt).
-For further information about the original project, check its [github](https://github.com/clmarques/ZabbixCeilometer-Proxy).
+ProZaC is a fork of *ZabbixCeilometer-Proxy* (aka ZCP), which is Copyright of OneSource Consultoria Informatica, Lda. [🔗](http://www.onesource.pt).
+For further information about ZCP, check its [github](https://github.com/clmarques/ZabbixCeilometer-Proxy).
+Main features introduced with ProZaC:

+* support to distinct AMQP servers between nova and keystone
+* support to QPID AMQP servers
+* support to file logging through python standard lib
+* support to token renewal : it's no longer needed to restart thr proxy each hour
+* init script

-See ProZaC individual source files for more details about functionalities added after the fork.
+See individual source files for more details about functionalities added after the fork.

 ##License
 Distributed under the Apache 2 license.
 See ``LICENSE.txt`` for more information.